zarstensen/obsidian-latex-math/docs/LMAT_ENV.md

 **LaTeX Math** environments are used to configure CAS options for a section of a note.

-The persistence of **LaTeX Math** environments are location based.
+The persistence of **LaTeX Math** environments is location-based.

 A new environment declaration resets all previous configurations to their default values, including variables defined through `$ .. := .. $`.

-Environments are declared directly in the note with an `lmat` code block.
+Environments are declared directly in the note using an `lmat` code block.

 Below is a preview of the default **LaTeX Math** environment used, when no other environment has been declared.